Thoracic Oncology (Esophageal and Lung Cancers)

 Thoracic oncology services meet the needs of patients with tumors in the chest cavity.
 At MaineHealth, our medical teams provide complete care for patients with cancer of the lung, chest or esophagus.

 The word “thoracic” refers to the thorax or chest.
 It is the middle part of the body located between the neck and the stomach.
 Thoracic oncology refers to cancers that affect the chest.
 The most common are:

 - Non-small-cell lung cancer (NSCLC)

 - Small-cell lung cancer (SCLC)

-- Carcinoid tumors (a slow-growing type of tumor usually found in the gastrointestinal system, and sometimes in the lungs or other sites)
+- Carcinoid tumors: a slow-growing tumor usually found in the gastrointestinal tract, or GI system, and sometimes in the lungs or other sites)

-- Mesothelioma (a tumor that may or may not be cancerous affecting the lining of the chest or abdomen)
+- Mesothelioma: a tumor affecting the lining of the chest or abdomen